-First level controls on the compliance of compensation processes with the principles and procedures provided by Natixis and BPCE Group compensation policies are performed.
+First level controls on the compliance of compensation processes with the principles and procedures provided by Natixis and BPCE Group compensation policies are performed by

-by Natixis Human Resources Department, and then complemented by second level controls conducted by the Compliance Department.
+Natixis Human Resources Department, and then complemented by second level controls conducted by the Compliance Department.

-The compensation policy and its compliance with CRD regulations are then independently audited annually by the Group BPCE General Inspection.
-The review conducted in 2023 for the financial year 2022 concluded that the process was based on a robust governance and that the identification of CRD material risk takers and compensation arrangements were compliant with regulatory provisions, both at Group's consolidated level and on an individual basis within subsidiaries.
+The compensation policy and its compliance with CRD regulations are then independently audited annually by the Group BPCE General Inspection or division Audit teams.
+The review conducted in 2024 for the financial year 2023 concluded that the process was based on a robust governance and that the identification of CRD material risk takers and compensation arrangements were compliant with regulatory provisions, both at Natixis consolidated level and on an individual basis within subsidiaries.
 The summary of this review was communicated to the Compensation Committee and the Board of Directors and made available to the supervisory authorities.